diku-dk/DIKUArcade/README.md

 This repository is meant to be private. __NEVER MAKE IT PUBLIC__.
 Also, invite only people, who can be trusted and who has already passed the SoftwareDevelopment course at DIKU.

+All changes to the game engine __MUST__ be issued to the original, via a pull request.